 5. Additional steps you can take

 Start with the above four steps but consider the following other ways to improve your personal finances:

 - Open up a traditional or Roth Individual Retirement Arrangement (IRA)

 - Transfer debt balances to a low — or no — interest credit card

 - Shop for a less expensive phone or cable TV plan

 - Create a budget and start tracking your spending

 - Set new financial goals

-Even small steps taken to improve your financial life will repay you many times over, not just for now, but for decades to come.
+Even small steps taken to improve your personal finances will repay you many times over — not just for now, but for decades to come.